berkes/drupalyuibasetheme/README.txt

   Genesis README.txt

   Genesis is a kick-ass starter theme Drupal 6.
 Genesis allows you to quickly build any theme using its preconfigured directory structure, template files and modular stylesheets.

   Online Genesis documentation: http://drupal.org/node/323404

+  There are additional README files in most directories, they contain helpful instructions, tips and comments.
+Look out for them in each directory.

   This is a basic guide for getting started with your own subtheme.

   CREATE A NEW SUBTHEME

   Online docs: http://drupal.org/node/439698

   1. First copy/paste one of the subthemes: